News & Insights

 Renewable natural gas facility at existing landfill in Arlington, Texas

-We partnered with Crowder Construction to perform MEP design, engineering and construction administrative services for the installation of a new Renewable Natural Gas (RNG) Facility at an existing landfill in Arlington, Texas for Mas Energy.
+We partnered with Crowder Construction to perform MEP design, engineering, and construction administrative services for the installation of a new Renewable Natural Gas (RNG) Facility at an existing landfill in Arlington, Texas for Mas Energy.
 The new facility was designed to initially process approximately 3,000 SCFM of combined waste gas streams from the landfill and a nearby wastewater treatment plant and includes built-in capacity to increase throughput to 5,100 SCFM in the future.
 We performed early site-development studies, developed drawing packages for building permitting and construction, and assisted the design throughout the construction and commissioning of the project.

-The project included the addition of a new 6,000 SF metal building to house the gas compression equipment and various membrane systems used to strip away siloxane and VOC-laden air streams, as well as inert constituents including CO2 and N2.
+The project included the addition of a new 6,000 SF metal building to house the gas compression equipment and various membrane systems used to strip away siloxane and VOC-laden air streams as well as inert constituents including CO2 and N2.
 Additional process equipment was housed outdoors in the adjacent areas which include a new inlet blower system, H2S scrubber, activated carbon media tanks, thermal oxidizer, deoxygenation catalyst, glycol chillers, and various gas and lube oil coolers.

 Our design services for the project included mechanical, electrical, process, and instrumentation and controls.
-Fire protection, building HVAC, and plumbing was included in the mechanical scope.
+Fire protection, building HVAC, and plumbing were included in the mechanical scope.
 Electrical services included utility coordination, primary site power feed, and power distribution design for the overall site.
 Process design included the development of PFD’s and P&ID’s, Process Hazards Analysis (HAZOP), site layout of equipment, and design of the piping systems.
 Lastly, we developed system architecture for the facility-wide controls, created I/O lists and instrument location plans, and designed the E-Stop control system for plant emergency shutdown.

 The facility is expected to operate with an uptime of approximately 94%, with shutdowns limited to annual maintenance and unexpected outages.